-- 10.1 For the purpose of coordination and strengthening the voice of small business in South Africa and to showcase SMMEs as a prominent segment of economic activity, every two years a national presidential summit is to be convened.
+- 10.1 For the purpose of coordination and strengthening the voice of small business in South Africa and to showcase MSMEs as a prominent segment of economic activity, every two years a national MSME summit is to be convened.
 This summit to be supported by: - a.
-Provincial conferences held every two years by the individual Premier offices on SMMEs in preparation for the national summit following the agenda as noted in the national summit - b.
+Provincial conferences held every two years by the individual Premier offices on MSMEs in preparation for the national summit following the agenda as noted in the national summit - b.
 An agreement with the "New Agency" to perform professional secretariat functions for the convening of the national summit.
 These functions are to include but not limited to - 1.
 Logistical arrangements for the summit - 2.
 Funding and financial arrangements for the summit - 3.
-Reporting on the summit discussions, resolutions and outcomes

-- c.
-The Department and the Presidency is to agree on budget allocations to the "New Agency" for the professional secretariat services to host the presidential summit. - d.
-The purpose of the national presidential summit is: - To present a consolidated review of small business in South Africa as well as progress on matters prioritised from previous summit(s) - To present individual Provincial reviews in alignment with the DDM one plan model.
-Objectives for SMME provincial and district growth, investment targets and public private partnerships targeting SMME development and support (products and services) in their respective provinces - 3.
-To present outcomes of the sector-based Masterplan agreements for SMME development, support (products and services) and investment - 4.
-For the national departments, implementing agencies and research partners to present findings and recommendations on SMME policy, programmes and developmental objectives including the targeting of women and youth enterprise growth - 5.
+Reporting on the summit discussions, resolutions and outcomes - c.
+The purpose of the national MSME summit is: - 1.
+To present a consolidated review of small business in South Africa as well as progress on matters prioritised from previous summit(s) - To present individual Provincial reviews in alignment with the DDM one plan model.
+Objectives for MSME provincial and district growth, investment targets and public private partnerships targeting MSME development and support (products and services) in their respective provinces - 3.
+To present outcomes of the sector-based Masterplan agreements for MSME development, support (products and services) and investment - 4.
+For the national departments, implementing agencies and research partners to present findings and recommendations on MSME policy, programmes and developmental objectives including the targeting of women and youth enterprise growth - 5.
 For small business chambers, associations, sector representivity bodies (large, small and informal) and networks to engage, respond and advocate their members positions - 6.
-For the business communities (Inclusive of large and international businesses) and government departments, agencies and other partners to: - Report on investments made to SMME development objectives - · Report on challenges and opportunities to SMME market development - Identify new investment and market development opportunities for SMME growth and Accords - To make commitments and accords for implementable programmes and projects that support and promote SMME growth and sustainability - 7.
-To set the agenda, policy and programme of action for SMME development and support to be reported back on at the next national summit
+For the business communities (Inclusive of large and international businesses) and government departments, agencies and other partners to: - Report on investments made to MSME development objectives - Report on challenges and opportunities to MSME market development - Identify new investment and market development opportunities for MSME growth and Accords To make commitments and accords for implementable programmes and projects that support and - promote MSME growth and sustainability - 7.
+To set the agenda, policy and programme of action for MSME development and support to be reported back on at the next national summit

-Output 11 Public private partnerships for SMME growth
+Output 11 Public private partnerships for MSME growth

-Partnerships outreach for SMME growth
+Partnerships outreach for MSME growth

-Supplementary notes to output 11.1 Consistent and continuous outreach to crowd in new investment opportunities to support SMME growth and involvement in the mainstream of the economy is vital.
+Supplementary notes to output 11.1 Consistent and continuous outreach to crowd in new investment opportunities to support MSME growth and involvement in the mainstream of the economy is vital.
 This will require continuous efforts in tracking, monitoring and reporting on commitments made with partners (government, non-government and private actors) towards seeking new opportunities for new investments and partnerships, to be reported both in the annual review for small business and at the national summits.
+The following programme areas support output 11.1